-Retail Clients are considered as those customers who do not fulfil the criteria to be treated as Professional Clients or Eligible Counterparties (unless he is opt-in, ie. unless the Bank accepts Client reclassification request per paragraph 3.3.3 below).
+Retail Clients are considered as those customers who do not fulfil the criteria to be treated as Professional Clients or Eligible Counterparties (unless he is opt-in).

 The Retail Client performs transactions in financial instruments on its own behalf and not for another counterparty.